 The Drama department is going from strength to strength with a fresh, dedicated and focused new team.
-Our aim is to enthuse students and enable them to participate in and fully understand fully all types of drama.
-Confidence building, communication skills, and teamwork are the foundation of Drama education and provides transferrable skills that can be drawn upon throughout life.
-The Drama department consists of five teachers who cover all year groups from Year 7 through to Year 11.
+Our aim is to enthuse students and enable them to participate in and fully understand all types of drama.
+Confidence building, communication skills, and teamwork are the foundation of drama education and provides transferrable skills that can be drawn upon throughout life.
+The Drama department consists of two specialist teachers who cover all year groups from Year 7 through to Year 13.

-The Drama Department has a dedicated Drama Studio for lessons and a fully equipped theatre with lighting and sound facilities.
-The school also has a purpose-built Greek amphitheatre which the school will be utilising for summer productions in the future.
+The Drama department has a dedicated Drama Studio for lessons and a fully equipped theatre with lighting and sound facilities.
+The Academy also has a purpose-built Greek amphitheatre which the school will be utilising for Academy productions.

 Learning through Drama will develop transferable skills such as: